jfehrle/coq/doc/sphinx/language/core/records.rst

    :n:`as {? @ident}`
      Specifies the name used to refer to the argument corresponding to the record in the type of projections.

-     .. todo PR: clarify above description, maybe give an example
+If not specified, the name is the first letter of the record name.
+See :ref:`example <record_as_clause>`.

    In :n:`@record_field`: